 The Twelve-Minute Verdict

-The day before, he'd tried connecting a Mixpanel integration and it didn't work.
-Today he'd gotten Confluence hooked up and made one document.
+The day before, he'd tried connecting an MCP integration and it didn't work.
+Today he'd gotten Confluence hooked up and eventually made one document.
 Both sessions maxed out his plan.

 He concluded the technology doesn't work.